RedHatCRE/cibyl/README.md

 A valid configuration should specify an environment, its system(s) and the system(s) details.
-Use the configuration below as placeholder.
+Use the configuration below as a minimal configuration file.
 ```
 environments:
     env_1: